slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"We all have enough strength to endure the misfortunes of other people."
 -- François de La Rochefoucauld [1613]*

+> *"What people commonly call fate is mostly their own stupidity."
+-- Arthur Schopenhauer [1788]*

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."
 -- Ralph Waldo Emerson [1803]*